Namratha8213/Digital-Signature-Standard-DSS/README.md

 ## Overview

 The **Digital Signature Standard (DSS)** is a cryptographic technique used for verifying the authenticity and integrity of digital messages or documents.
-This project implements DSS using Python and MongoDB for secure digital signature generation and verification.
+This project implements DSS using Python and MongoDB for secure digital signature generation and verification, with a React-based frontend interface.

 ## Features